Size ranking: 72nd

 Incidentally, R. H. Allen, in his book Star Names, Their Lore and Meaning, credits the 10th-century Arab astronomer al-Ṣūfī with prior knowledge of the Large Magellanic Cloud, but this is a misunderstanding of a reference to some stars in Carina and Vela.
 In reality, the Arabs did not learn of the Magellanic Clouds until the end of the 15th century from the master navigator Ahmad ibn Mājid (c.1430–c.1500) only shortly before they became known in the west.

-Within the Large Magellanic Cloud lies the huge nebula NGC 2070, popularly called the Tarantula.
+Within the Large Magellanic Cloud lies the huge nebula NGC 2070, popularly called the Tarantula, which is bright enough to have been shown as a star on Johann Bayer’s southern star chart of 1603.
 It is also known as 30 Doradus or the 30 Doradus Nebula; this is its number in Bode’s catalogue called Allgemeine Beschreibung und Nachweisung der Gestirne, published in 1801 to accompany his Uranographia star atlas.

 © Ian Ridpath.
 All rights reserved

 Dorado shown on Chart XX of the Uranographia of Johann Bode (1801) under the name of Xiphias, the swordfish.
 Nubecula Major, above it, is better known as the Large Magellanic Cloud.

 Naked-eye drawing of the Large Magellanic Cloud made by John Herschel,